firegodjr/QuestJournal/README.md

     - `- [x]` - completed
     - `- `    - simple bullet, often just a comment related to the parent
     - Each of these possible task statuses can be nested within other tasks

+## XP
+- Most actions involving tasks will give you XP, especially completing tasks.
+XP is just for fun, nothing to do but to collect it.
+XP is tracked and diff calculated whenever you run a `quest` command.